edunham/slides/humanhacking/index.rst

 .. note::

-    currency is fucks given, often measured in lines of code. passion/enthusiasm etc.
+    currency is amount cared, often measured in lines of code. passion/enthusiasm etc.

 know your audience